MicrosoftDocs/power-automate-docs/flow-docs/prevent-data-loss.md

 This document introduces you to data loss prevention policies, which help protect your organizational data from being shared with a list of connectors that you define.

-## What is a data loss prevention policy?
+## What's a data loss prevention policy?
 An organization's data is critical to its success.
-Its data needs to be readily available for decision-making but it needs to be protected so that it isn't shared with audiences that should not have access to it.
+Its data needs to be readily available for decision-making, but it needs to be protected so that it isn't shared with audiences that shouldn't have access to it.
 To protect this data, Microsoft Flow provides you with the ability to create, and enforce policies that define which consumer connectors can access and share business data.
 These policies that define how data can be shared are referred to as data loss prevention (DLP) policies.

 ## Why create a DLP policy?
 You create DLP policy to clearly define which consumer connectors may access and share your business data.
 For example, an organization that uses Microsoft Flow may not want its business data in SharePoint to be automatically published to its Twitter feed.
 To prevent this, you create a DLP policy that blocks SharePoint data from being used as the source for tweets.